What is the Difference between Charter Schools and other Public Schools?

 No. Although we do have full time Learning Specialists and do have students who qualify for Special Education with an Individual Education Plan (IEP) and/or Section 504 Plans, our students represent a broad spectrum of abilities and skills.
 The majority of our students enroll here because they enjoy the small environment, personal attention and community environment that RPA provides.
 We are a school of choice…..our families choose to be here rather than their neighborhood school or district.

 Are parents able to volunteer?
 Is it required?

 Parents are encouraged and welcome to volunteer.
 There is no requirement, but teachers rely heavily on the support of parent volunteers throughout the school year for a number of purposes such as help with projects, copying, special events in the classroom, field trips, etc. We also have a number of opportunities for parents to be involved in fundraising and Special Events for the entire school.

 What do students do for lunch?

-School lunch is available and is provided through the Centennial School District.
+Freshly prepared (on-site) breakfasts and lunches are provided through an exciting partnership with the Reynolds School District.
 A rotating lunch menu is provided.
 Students may also bring lunches from home.
 Students eat lunch in the cafeteria under staff supervision.
 Any families who qualify for free/reduced lunch prices also qualify here at RPA as well.